hailingfang/ribo-seq-workflow/README.md

-# Ribo-seq Analysis Workflow
+# The Ribo-seq Analysis Workflow

-This repository contains codes and information to re-present the Ribo-seq analyses in our published paper.
+This repository contains code and information to reproduce the Ribo-seq analysis in our *paper* currently under submission.

+For any inquiries or assistance needed, please don't hesitate to contact us at shaoming@sdu.edu.cn.

 ## Requirements